braintree/braintree_rails_example/README.md

 You can run both unit and integrations tests by calling `rake spec` on the command line.

+## Disclaimer

+This code is provided as is and is only intended to be used for illustration purposes.
+This code is not production-ready and is not meant to be used in a production environment.
+This repository is to be used as a tool to help merchants learn how to integrate with Braintree.
+Any use of this repository or any of its code in a production environment is highly discouraged.

 ## Pro Tips

  * Run `git update-index --assume-unchanged config/initializers/braintree.rb` to prevent yourself from committing your Braintree credentials.